 At Globe Life, we believe our most valuable resource is our people, and we focus on providing opportunities to support professional development.
-Our Learn@Globe Life platform maintains professional development opportunities, including online, self-directed, and instructor-led courses on topics ranging from courageous conversations to technical training.
-We believe in integrating continuous learning into our culture to promote professional growth.
-We work to integrate succession planning and talent development throughout all levels of the organization to facilitate the growth of the Company's next generation of leaders.
+Our Learn@Globe Life platform maintains professional development opportunities, including online, selfdirected, and instructor-led courses on topics ranging from courageous conversations to technical training.
+We aim to integrate continuous learning into our culture to promote professional growth.
+Globe Life also offers various types of DEI training modules for employees.
+Topics include, but are not limited to, workplace inclusion, improving group dynamics, dimensions of culture, emotional intelligence, and psychological safety.